ussaka/New-DMPS-software/README.md

 # New DMPS software
 GUI to control DMPS measurement device.
+The device has a simple operating principle.
+It decides what size of particles to let through.
+Then it uses a separate CPC device to count the particles.
+This is repeated to all particle sizes to get size distribution.

 Summer intern project for the University of Helsinki.
 Copy of a GitLab repository.
+Note that this repository is out of date and will not include updates made others than myself.

 # Features
 **General**